NOTE: THIS ITEMS SHIPS IN 2 DAYS!

 Line of Sight Range Explained:

 Despite many antenna claims, it's impossible to obtain more than 100 mile true Line of Sight (tropo conditions being the exception) range with a TV antenna, due to the curvature of the earth preventing a longer line of sight.
-This antenna provides deep fringe / long UHF line of sight range (up to 100 mile) possible, but this assumes the antenna is mounted outside on top of, or above roof height, & correctly orientated towards the station(s) correctly (this antenna is directional, but is still capable of picking up strong stations in all directions, up to 30 miles away), they're not low power stations, and there aren't significant terrain or man-made obstructions blocking the path of that station to your home.
+This antenna provides deep fringe / long UHF line of sight range (up to 100 mile) in a best case scenario (meaning max range may be substantially less in your area / stations), such as this assumes the antenna is mounted outside on top of, or above roof height, & correctly orientated towards the station(s) correctly (this antenna is directional, but is still capable of picking up strong stations in all directions, up to 30 miles away), they're not low power stations, tall broadcast towers at high elevations, and there aren't significant terrain or man-made obstructions blocking the path of that station to your home.

 Per the TV Signal Page at the industry standard TVfool dot com website, 1edge and 2edge are stations whose paths have a significant amount of terrain blocking the path.
 This antenna, however is Deep Fringe Capable and is often strong enough to pick up even stations that have terrain obstructions (1edge and 2edge) too that other TV antennas fail at, however reduced maximum range to be expected when there is indeed terrain blocking the path (as they greatly attenuate / block the main signal path) or if it's a low power station vs a full powered commercial TV station..
 If you have extreme terrain obstructions (such as a large mountain range directly in between), there are times when over the air reception simply isn't possible.
 This model will be your best chance of getting such UHF stations however.